What do the different smear tests results mean?

 The results of this type of screening fall into 3 categories – no HPV found, HPV found with no cell changes and HPV found with cell changes.

 No HPV found

-If you get this result it means that you don’t have high risk HPV and you will be invited to another screening in 3 years (if you are aged 25-49) or in 5 years (if you are aged 50-64).
+If you get this result it means that you don’t have high risk HPV and you will be invited to another screening in three or five years depending on your age or where you live.

 HPV found with no cell changes